sstripps1/sstripps1.github.io/_posts/2024-08-30-sams-travel-blog.md

 *Scenic coastline in Big Sur; The Tree of Life in Olympic National Park*

-## India: January - Februrary 2023
+## India: January - February 2023

 After seeing more of what North America had to offer, it was time to head overseas for my first proper backpacking trip.
 My first destination was Rishikesh, India, to complete my 200 hour Yoga Teacher training course.

 I’d begun doing yoga at the start of the pandemic as a way to increase strength and flexibility and just generally alleviate stress.
 After a few years of evolving my practice on YouTube, I wanted to take my practice to the next level and learn what Yoga was really about - and what better place to do it than the Yoga capital of the world.

 My time in Rishikesh was pretty unforgettable.
-With the breathtaking backdrop of the himalayas and the river Ganga, I had the chance to learn so much about what yoga is (and is not), push my body and mind more than I’d ever done before, and meet some incredible people.
+With the breathtaking backdrop of the Himalayas and the river Ganga, I had the chance to learn so much about what yoga is (and is not), push my body and mind more than I’d ever done before, and meet some incredible people.
 I think my biggest takeaway from this experience was how much power can be unlocked by looking inwards and becoming “masters of our minds” (i.e. being able to remove the “mind modifications” of everyday life and access unaltered and undisturbed channels of our consciousness).
 Of course, this is a fairly abstract concept and can be difficult to contextualize (for myself included), but this is essentially the “goal” of yoga, at least in the most traditional sense.
 And adhering to a regular practice of yoga is the path towards this form of liberation.

 Anyway, after a month in Rishikesh (during which time I experienced the most, ahem, “character building” food poisoning of my life), some friends and I carried on to see more of the beauty India has to offer.
 Starting with the Taj Mahal in Agra, to beautiful architecture and rich history in Rajasthan, and then finally to beaches and mountains in Kerala, I was consistently amazed by what the country had to offer.
 I really only scratched the surface in my 7 weeks there, so I’ll definitely need to go back one day.